Xardas0327/Learning2DEngine/Documentations/Learning2DEngine.md

 destroyed immediately.
 So, every reference pointers will be fine until end of the frame.

 ## License
-Learning2DEngine © 2024 by Zsolt Sziráczki is licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/?ref=chooser-v1)
+Learning2DEngine © 2025 by Zsolt Sziráczki is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+_Note: In the past, it was under the CC BY-NC 4.0, but it has changed from v1.7.0._

 ## Properties
 - Configuration Type: